JeremySlegg/PROTO/README.md

 # PROTO
 Repository for the PROTO course 3TPIF1 - 2024/2025
 ## Description
-This project will display the current road works within the Grand Duchy of Luxembourg (via the website: www.cita.lu) onto the DIGILAB LCD display.
+The updates of the website containing the traffic within the Grand-Duchy of Luxembourg (https://www.cita.lu) is to be displayed on the LCD display of the DIGILAB.